 Tell your local Jobcentre Plus or the office that pays your benefit if you’re going abroad.
 If it’s a temporary move, tell them when you’re coming back.

-You should also tell HMRC if you’re moving or retiring abroad.
+You must also tell HMRC if you’re leaving the UK.

 Claiming when abroad